Schedule Today:

 When two parents split custody of their shared child, one parent relocating to a different area can significantly impact the custody arrangements.
 In Florida, relocation is defined as one parent moving at least 50 miles from the current residence for at least 60 days.

 Relocation has significant child custody and time-sharing implications, and parents can sometimes come to agreements on their own without the requirement of a formal hearing.
-Other times, they need to involve the court system to gain approval for relocation and adjust the custody arrangements as necessary.
+Other times, they need to involve the court system to gain approval for relocation and modify the custody arrangements as necessary.

 If you or your child’s other parent are considering relocating, you need a qualified Miami relocation lawyer to represent you and guide you through the process.
 Contact Miami Family Law Group, PLLC to schedule a strategy session with one of our experienced Miami family lawyers.

-How Does the Court Determine Whether a Child Can Relocate with a Parent in Florida?
+How Does the Court Determine Whether a Child Can Relocate With a Parent in Florida?

 If a child’s parent is relocating, the court will review several factors to determine whether it is in the best interest of the child to relocate with the parent.
 These factors include the following: